 Artists may be paid for residencies of one week, one month, or one semester.

 Professional artists in all arts disciplines are eligible to apply.

 Artists must be willing to travel throughout South Dakota, to work in residencies year round, and to work with a variety of grade and age levels.
 Artists are also encouraged to develop plans for community-wide residencies in addition to standard school residencies.

 New artists may be added to the roster annually.

 Priority is given to South Dakota artists.
 Artists who have been endorsed through a panel review process at least twice and who have received favorable evaluations are not required to reapply but should notify SDAC staff if they do not wish to continue roster participation.

 Artists who have not completed a residency in a three-year period may be removed from the Artists in Schools and Communities roster and asked to reapply at the discretion of Arts Council staff.
 Artists with extenuating circumstances who cannot meet the requirement to complete a residency may request a leave of absence from the AISC roster.

-Artist applications for the Artists In Schools and Communities program must be made on line through SDAC’s e-grant system on or before September 1.
+Artist applications for the Artists In Schools and Communities program must be made online through SDAC’s e-grant system on or before September 1.
 Hard-copy application submitted through the mail or by fax will NOT be accepted.

 USA: South Dakota